sammyhkang/LSTMcryptoprediction/README.md

 F) Model evaluation and selection:

 1. The script iterates through different combinations of hyperparameters (dropout rates, learning rates, optimizers, and bidirectional options) and stores the models with their respective validation losses.
-2. It then selects the best model based on the lowest validation loss and plots the training and validation loss for that model.
+2. It then selects the best model based on the lowest validation loss.

 G) Price prediction and confidence intervals: